Army of the classical Ottoman Empire: Topçu

-The Topçu Ocağı (Artillery corps) was responsible for the use of artillery pieces.
+The Topçu Ocağı (artillery corps) was responsible for the use of artillery pieces.
 It is not clear when artillery was first used by the Ottoman Army.
-Although some argue that the Ottomans used cannons in the Battles of Kosovo (1389) and Nukap (1396), it is certain that artillery was routinely used by the 1420s.
+Although some argue that the Ottomans used cannons in the Battles of Kosovo (1389) and Nicopolis (1396), it is certain that artillery was routinely used by the 1420s.
 However the other argument states that field guns entered service shortly after the Battle of Varna (1444) and more certainly used in the Second Battle of Kosovo (1448).
 Specialist 'topçu' or artillery units were formed mainly of Christians; units such as tayfa-i efreciye.
 In the siege of Baghdad where the Ottomans retook the city from the Persians (1638), gunners of European descent served on the lines.

 Cebeci

 Exact foundation date of the Cebeci is not known, but it was in the 15th century.
 Their commander was called Cebecibaşı.
 The unit was small and selected, numbering no more than 625 men in 1574.
 The Cebeci unit was in charge of maintenance and keeping the weaponry.
 They were also responsible in transporting weapons to where they were needed.
 During peace times, they kept the weaponry in arsenals (cephane).